 - 2016.
 The launch of the .blog domain name in 2016, a new top-level domain rolled out by Automattic, the company behind WordPress.

 It is obvious how much has blogging change the last 10 years, but the reasons or the goals that motivate each blogger to type from 500 to 1500 words every day have remained almost the same.

 Communication and self-publishing are the top answers for almost every blogger out there.
 The need to share one’s passion is the ultimate booster for blogging.
 Then the need to create new ways to earn some extra financial income.
-People want to grow awareness, traffic, new clients. sell their work or services through different types of blogs, such as lifestyle blogs or fashion blogs, business or e-commerce blogs, journals or magazine blogs and many others.
+People want to grow awareness, traffic, new clients, sell their work or services through different types of blogs, such as lifestyle blogs or fashion blogs, business or e-commerce blogs, journals or magazine blogs and many others.

 Promote a Non-Profit Organization or a Noble Humanity Cause is a new addition to the blogosphere.
-Still, they try to share their mission and attract community’s attention to their activities.
+Still, they try to share their mission and attract the community’s attention to their activities.

 Writers show their work or sell their books directly through their blogs.
 Graphic Designers or Photographers are promoting their artwork and make their living via their blogs.
 In general professional networking is blowing throughout blogging.
-Webinars and educational remote learning centers, now have an extra cornerstone to build new clientele.
+Webinars and educational remote learning centers, now have an extra cornerstone to building new clientele.